ataipek35/DSA210-PROJECT/README.md

   - Compute a “risk score” from survey data using sum/average of results.
   - Build a logistic decision tree: high-risk vs. low-risk classification based on features (e.g., > 30 hrs/week, > €100/month spending, frequent “missed event” posts).
 - **Visualization & Reporting:**
-  - Charts and insights will be created with python to show trends in gaming habits and risk indicators.
+  - Charts and insights will be created with python (pandas, matplotlib, seaborn) to show trends in gaming habits and risk indicators.
   - Findings will be summarized in tables and visual plots for clear interpretation.

 ---